How to Compress Large Audio Files: 5 Easy and Effective Ways

 The first step to reducing the size of audio files is to recognize whether your audio is “lossless” or “lossy”.

-Lossless formats have all of the original data intact and are therefore much bigger files.
-Lossy formats strip out a good portion of an audio file’s data, reducing the overall sound quality but also making it a much smaller file and easier on your hard drive.
+- Lossy formats use a lower bitrate, stripping out a good portion of an audio file’s data.
+This reduces the overall sound quality but also makes it a much smaller file and therefore easier on your hard drive.

 Lossless formats also allow you to “future-proof” your audio, should you ever acquire better equipment for listening.
 You can always convert lossless audio to a lossy format, but you can’t convert lossy audio back into higher-quality lossless formats.

-For most people, going with an MP3 format will be preferrable.
+For most people, going with an MP3 format will be preferable.
 If you want, you can opt to make the quality slightly lower to save additional space by clicking on Settings > Custom.

-Most people can’t hear a huge difference between a lossy 320 kbps MP3 and a lossless 1,411 kbps file, so if you’re a casual listener, a lossy format with solid bitrate should work.
+Most people can’t hear a huge difference between a lossy 320kbps MP3 and a lossless 1411kbps file, so if you’re a casual listener, a lossy format with solid bitrate should work.
 On the other hand, serious audiophiles and sound geeks can be a very particular bunch, and they don’t like their sound quality messed with.

 The service compresses lossless files without compromising the sound quality, and it offers open-source code so developers can use it in their own programs.
 Perhaps the best feature of Monkey’s Audio?
 It costs nothing.

-Download: Monkey’s Audio (free)
+Download: Monkey’s Audio (Free)